abipalli/semioverse/README.md

 When the navigation method encounters the "metaphor-dive" token, it traverses into the card that is being used as a key in the current card.
 Rather than traversing the “metonymic axis” of language the “metaphor-dive” allows for traversals across the “metaphoric axis” of language.
 A metonymic thread can then consist entirely of metaphors.

 This mirrors the way human cognition often works: we constantly make connections between seemingly unrelated concepts based on their shared properties or associated ideas.
-A classic example is how the word 'network' has been borrowed from its original physical sense (a net-like structure) to describe social and computer systems.
+For example, the word 'network' has been borrowed from its original physical sense (a net-like structure) to describe social and computer systems.

 With metaphor-dive, the Card graph can support more sophisticated forms of reasoning, including analogical and metaphorical thinking.
 It can enable a form of computational creativity, where new connections between concepts are generated dynamically based on their metaphorical relationships.
 By combining direct (literal) and indirect (metaphorical) relationships, the Card graph can evolve and expand in a more organic and dynamic way, closely mirroring the way human knowledge grows.

 # Interpretation

-When given a card-graph that represents a rule or function, the system would need to perform a sort of interpretation or compilation step to translate the card-graph into an executable format.

-The interpreter would start by looking at the root of the graph (in our compare function example, this would be the card associated with the "compare" key).
-It would then traverse the graph according to the "grammar" encoded in the keys ("parameters", "functionBlock", "if-else", "condition", etc.).
+The interpreter starts by looking at the root of the graph.
+It then traverses the graph according to the "grammar" encoded in the keys ("parameters", "functionBlock", "if-else", "condition", etc.).
 Each key tells the interpreter what to do next: gather parameters, evaluate a condition, and so on.

-In this sense the keys of each card, are their own card-graphs that can be interpreted as schemas or Abstract Semantic Graphs that help the interpretor understand what the values associated with that key represent.
+In this sense the keys of each card, are their own card-graphs that can be interpreted as schemas or Abstract Semantic Graphs that help the interpretor understand what each of the nodes in value-graph represent by associating them with their iteratively correspondant node in the key-graph.

 ![interpretor](image/README/interpretor.png)

 Each of these structures might have a corresponding interpretation rule-card in the interpretor, effectively creating a language of cards.
-This enables not just data, but also operations, control flows, and functions to be represented and manipulated as data structures themselves.
+This enables not just data, but also operations, control flows, and functions to be represented and manipulated as cards themselves.

 While traversing through this card-graph, the interpretor would parse the keys and values, interpreting them based on their role.
-For example, when it comes across the key 'if-else', it knows to evaluate the 'condition' and branch accordingly.
-Similarly, 'return' key would indicate a return statement, and its value would be the return value.
+For example, when it comes across the 'if-else' key-card, it knows to evaluate the 'condition' card in the value and branch accordingly.
+Similarly, 'return' key-card would indicate a return statement, and its value would be the return value.

-Because the interpretors rule-cards are themselves card-graphs that are interpreted through this same process, we obtain a meta-circular and homoiconic programming language and datastructure, that treats operations and card-graphs while encoding their grammar as card-graphs effectively blurring the line between code and data.
+Because the interpretors rule-cards are themselves card-graphs that are interpreted through this same process, we obtain a meta-circular and homoiconic interface, programming language and datastructure.

+# Semio-dimensional Grammars

+*This section would make absurdly huge claims, and the proposed parse/fuse function is not yet satisfactorally implimented, so this section has been left out of this readme and included in this Github Issue: https://github.com/semioverse/semioverse/issues/2*

 # Extensions